jvmonjo/blog-gridsome/content/posts/2020-10-29-setting-up-an-ubuntu-server-part-2-portainer-and-nginx.md

 tags: [devops]
 ---

-Using Docker is one of the cleanest and easiest ways to manteni our web apps oragnized, up and running.
+Using Docker is one of the cleanest and easiest ways to maintain our web apps organized, up and running.

-We certaintly could do it using the docker cli, but there's a much better way to do it using a GUI named [Portainer](https://www.portainer.io/).
+We certainly could do it using the docker cli, but there's a much better way to do it using a GUI named [Portainer](https://www.portainer.io/).

 To install portainer just need to create a volume and run the portainer container like so.